Amityville 3-D

 Amityville 3-D (also known as Amityville III: The Demon) is a 1983 supernatural horror film directed by Richard Fleischer and starring Tony Roberts, Tess Harper, Robert Joy, Candy Clark, Lori Loughlin and Meg Ryan.
-It is the third film based in the Amityville Horror series, it was written by William Wales.
+The third film based in the Amityville Horror series, it was written by William Wales, a pseudonym for David Ambrose.
 It was one of a spate of 3-D films released in the early 1980s, and was the only Orion Pictures film filmed in the format.
+It is an international co-production between Mexico and the United States.

-Due to a lawsuit between the Lutz family and Dino De Laurentiis over the storyline which did not involve the Lutz family, Amityville 3-D was not initially promoted as a sequel, and the name Lutz is never used in the film.
-However the film does make a reference to the original Amityville Horror story.
-The character of John Baxter (Roberts) is loosely based on Stephen Kaplan who at the time was trying to prove the Lutzes' story was a hoax.
+Due to a lawsuit between the Lutz family and Dino De Laurentiis over the storyline (which did not involve the Lutz family), Amityville 3-D was not initially promoted as a sequel, and the name Lutz is never used in the film.
+However, the film does make a reference to the original Amityville Horror story.
+The character of John Baxter (Roberts) is loosely based on Stephen Kaplan, who was trying to prove the Lutzes' story was a hoax at the time.
 It was panned upon release.